HCW Propagation

 Reference Orbit

 The reference orbit is the orbit of the primary Spacecraft used when propagating a secondary Spacecraft using the HCW (Hills-Clohessy-Wiltshire) equations of relative motion.
-The reference orbit is specified in Keplerian elements with respect to the MJ2000 Earth Equator frame.
+The reference orbit is specified in Keplerian elements with respect to the ICRF frame.
 The reference orbit can also be initialized using another Spacecraft's Keplerian state.
 Once the reference orbit is set, it will be propagated using a Two Body (Keplerian) propagator when the Spacecraft is stepped.

 To set the reference orbit, use the numeric text entry fields shown in the image above, or set the reference orbit via FreeFlyer script using the following syntax: